WHBC (AM): Beginnings

 WHBC is the oldest radio station in Canton.
 It got its first license on February 13, 1925.
 The original owner was Father Edward P. Graham of the St. John Catholic Church at 627 McKinley Avenue, N.W.
-WHBC began broadcasting on March 9, 1925.
-It operated on 1180 kHz with 100 watts.
+WHBC began broadcasting on March 9, 1925, and operated on 1180 kHz with 100 watts.
 The call letters were randomly assigned from a sequential roster of available call signs.
 By the middle of 1927, the station had moved to 1270 kHz.

 Following the establishment of the Federal Radio Commission (FRC), stations were initially issued a series of temporary authorizations starting on May 3, 1927.
 In addition, they were informed that if they wanted to continue operating, they needed to file a formal license application by January 15, 1928, as the first step in determining whether they met the new "public interest, convenience, or necessity" standard.
 On May 25, 1928, the FRC issued General Order 32, which notified 164 stations, including WHBC, that "From an examination of your application for future license it does not find that public interest, convenience, or necessity would be served by granting it."
 However, the station successfully convinced the commission that it should remain licensed.

 On November 11, 1928, the FRC implemented a major reallocation of station transmitting frequencies, as part of a reorganization resulting from its implementation of General Order 40.
 WHBC was assigned to 1200 kHz.